wp-plugins/woocommerce-product-slider/readme.txt

 == Description ==

 WooCommerce product slider allows you to showcase your products in a nice sliding manner.
-Slider can be customised in many ways.(category, product order, Display content length, no of products, add to cart, price, image width, image height, transition effects, featured image etc).
+Slider can be customised in many ways.(category, product order, product order by, excerpt length, no of products, add to cart, price, image width, image height, display featured image etc).

 = Features of this plugin =
 *   Cross browser.